Disclaimer: This blog post was originally published in September 2018 and was updated in December 2021 for relevancy.

 The main attraction in this square is the Helsinki Cathedral.
 This square is the oldest part of the city and was designed by Carl Ludvig Engel.

 Learn about Finnish history at the National Museum of Finland

 This museum has many exhibits depicting the history of Finland from the time of the Stone Age through the present day.
 It is open Tuesday – Sunday year-round and tickets range from 9-12 Euro.

 Pro-tip: The House of Parliament is located right next door… check it out!

 Go to a cafe for lunch

 Try some traditional Finnish food at a local cafe.
 My family and I ate at Cafe Engel, located right in Senate Square.
-This was one of our FAVORITE meals of the trip- I had one of the best salads I’ve ever had!
+Fav meal of the trip!

 Like this post?
 Pin it to save it for later and share with others!